LIUBINfighter/Sample_AI_Workspace/README.md

 ## Kimi (No English ver yet)

+(You may regard it as a web-ChatGPT service)

 Kimi, with its powerful long-text capabilities, file uploading, and internet search capabilities (including a free context window of less than 200,000 characters), occupies a unique position in the C-end ecosystem (I can't live without Kimi anyway).

 Using the API in Obsidian in a conventional way would be a waste of its potential!
 But having two windows side by side is too troublesome.
 Can we use Kimi within Obsidian?
 We can use the [Surfing](Surfing.md) plugin to turn Obsidian into a browser.
 With the current settings in this repository, you should be able to directly open the following link in Obsidian: [kimi.moonshot](https://kimi.moonshot.cn/).